Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Methods

 where $\eta_t$ is a momentum parameter shared in both the primal and dual variables.
-As Algorithm~\ref{alg:1}, at the lines 8 and 9 of Algorithm~\ref{alg:2}, we also use momentum-based variance reduced technique (i.e., STORM~\citep{cutkosky2019momentum}/ ProxHSGD~\citep{tran2022hybrid}) to estimate the gradients $\nabla_x f(x,y)$ and $\nabla_y f(x,y)$.
-Specifically, we define the stochastic gradient estimators $v_{t+1}$ and $w_{t+1}$: for all $t\geq 1$,
+As Algorithm~\ref{alg:1}, at the lines 8 and 9 of Algorithm~\ref{alg:2}, we also use momentum-based variance reduced technique (i.e., STORM~\cite{cutkosky2019momentum}/ ProxHSGD~\cite{tran2022hybrid}) to estimate the gradients $\nabla_x f(x,y)$ and $\nabla_y f(x,y)$.

-where $\alpha_{t+1} \in (0,1]$ and $\beta_{t+1} \in (0,1]$ are the tuning parameters.
 Note that from lines 6-9 of Algorithm~\ref{alg:2}, we also use the momentum-based techniques to update variables and estimate the stochastic gradients simultaneously.